ahmadalbadawi/ahmadalbadawi.github.io/_pages/code.md

 author_profile: true
 ---

+* **Private Numpy operations with Homomorphic Encryption (openfhe-numpy):** Main contributor of <a href="https://github.com/openfheorg/openfhe-numpy" target="_blank" rel="noopener noreferrer">OpenFHE-NumPy</a>, a library that extends OpenFHE with a NumPy-like API.
+This work enables data scientists to perform computations on encrypted data using numpy-like syntax, bridging the gap between homomorphic encryption and practical data science workflows.

 * **Homomorphic SVM Inference of Image Vector Embeddings:** Developed a method for performing Support Vector Machine (SVM) inference on image embeddings using homomorphic encryption. <a href="https://github.com/caesaretos/embed-svm-fhe" target="_blank" rel="noopener noreferrer">[Code]</a>

 * **Private SVM with Homomorphic Encryption:** Implemented a private SVM using the OpenFHE library in C++.
 An OpenFHE-Python version, based on my implementation, is available as an <a href="https://github.com/openfheorg/education/tree/main/openfhe_svm" target="_blank" rel="noopener noreferrer">example</a> by Bill Buchanan. <a href="https://github.com/caesaretos/svm-fhe" target="_blank" rel="noopener noreferrer">[C++ Code]</a>